 Items needed for the above purposes, including:

-To be deductible, medical care expenses must be mainly to alleviate or prevent a physical or mental defect or illness.
+If you want to deduct medical expenses, they must alleviate or prevent a physical or mental defect or illness.
 You can't deduct expenses that simply benefit general health, like vitamins or a vacation.

 You can deduct these medical expenses:

-Cost of medical care from these types of practitioners:
+Cost of medical care from any of these types of practitioners: